finalsrebrny/SimpleGithub/README.md

 ## How to run it?

-- Pods are added in repo for faster testing!
-(I know this is bad way in typical project)
+- Pods added in repo for faster testing!
+(I know this it is bad way in typical project)
-- Find file Application/Constants.swift and fill **GITHUB_TOKEN**
+- Please find file Application/Constants.swift and fill **GITHUB_TOKEN**
 - **RUN IT!**

 ## Screenshot